 Oh, basketball, how we love you!
 My students are probably just like yours when they get excited about any major tournament time.

 The college basketball series in March is one we hear about a lot.

 That makes this challenge perfect for March.
 It’s all about basketball!

-Students have to design the backboard, hoop, and net for the challenge and they must also build a device to throw the ball.
-They absolutely love this challenge- especially competing after every team has a finished model.
+Students design the backboard, hoop, and net for the challenge.
+They also build a device to throw the ball.

 TIP: I buy netting by the yard from the fabric department of Wal Mart and it lasts for a long time.